 IRA cash and assets can become the personal property of inheriting beneficiaries if proper distribution procedures are followed.
 Spouse beneficiaries may treat inherited accounts as their own without any special limitations on contributions, distributions, or transfers.

-Non-spouse beneficiaries may distribute inherited accounts all at once, take annual required minimum distributions (RMDs), or gradually distribute holdings over a five-year period.
+Non-spouse beneficiaries may distribute inherited accounts all at once, or gradually distribute holdings over a ten-year period.
 Non-spouse Inherited IRAs may only be combined with accounts inherited from the same decedent and by the same beneficiary.
 You may not make contributions to a non-spouse Inherited IRA.

 An Inherited IRA must identify the original account holder as well as the inheriting benefiticary in its title:

 NDTCO as custodian FBO [beneficiary] bene [decedent] dcdt.
 Inherited IRA

 EXAMPLE: NDTCO as custodian FBO John Smith bene Sarah Smith dcdt.
 Inherited IRA

 (John inherited the account from Sarah)